deer-hang/VSNote/词汇笔记/sentences.md

 - Combustion from cars, factories and fires spews out nitrogen oxides.
 - You injected me with aluminum oxide?
 - Tests show high levels of nitrous oxide in the family's bloodstream.
+## carbon dioxide
+### phr. a gas breathed out by people and animals from the lungs or produced by burning carbon
 - With every breath, we're inhaling oxygen and exhaling carbon dioxide.
 - The burning of fossil fuels create major carbon dioxide releases.
 - Carbon dioxide is a potent greenhouse gas.
+## Hydrogen
+### n. a colourless gas that is the lightest and commonest element in the universe
 - Hydrogen is the lightest gas.
 - The balloon was filled with hydrogen.
 - It's giving out hydrogen gas.
 - These are heavy hydrogen atoms.
 - Hydrogen is a dangerous substance.
 - This device is used to produce hydrogen.
+## core
+### n. the central part of an object
 - Heat from the Earth's core takes billions of years to escape to the surface.
 - Yes.
 The Earth has a dense inner core surrounded by a fluid outer core.
 - The core of the planet is the power source.
 - The huddle is so efficient, penguins in the inner core can even overheat.
 - That my wand and Potter's share the same core.
+### n. the most important or central part of sth
 - He argued that this is not the core of the problem.
 - The song is the emotional core of the show.
 - It's the core of your business --- information.
 - Building and sustaining peace sits at the very core of the United Nations being.
+### adj. most important; main or essential
 - The core problem is that Amy and Wil do not like each other.
 - After you are done, summarise your arguments or repeat the core message.
 - We're also making improvements to many of our core technologies.
 - Hadera's core business is importing Ecstasy from Europe, which nets them around $3 million a month.
 - The core subjects are English, mathematics and Chinese.
+### adj. the most important or central beliefs, etc. of a person or group
 - Empowering women is a core value that binds us together.
 - Their core belief is that silence will fall when the question is asked.
 - My agenda will be based on a simple core principle: putting America First.
 - One of the core laws of physics states that light travels at 186,282 miles per second.
+### adj. used to describe the most important members of a group
 - I will lead my core group of fighters north along Mill Highway.
 - And ...
 I'm a core member, so I'll start playing in competitions.
 - We have a core readership that thirsts for hard news.
+### n. the hard central part of a fruit such as an apple, that contains the seeds
 - And can you guess what we do with the apple cores?
 - I have only these three cores and these skins.
 - Make sure you eat the core as well.
 - A peach is soft inside and has a hard core in its centre.
 - The apple cores go into the compost for the worms.
+### vt. to take out the core of a fruit
 - But, uh, Kim needs her apple, peeled, cored, and sliced.
+### n. a small group of people who take part in a particular activity
 - But there's been a hard core of regulars from the beginning.
+### so that the whole of a thing or a person is affected
 - She made your heart melt, but you're cold to the core.
 - I read a book that thrilled me to the core.
 - The bank was rotten to the core.
 - And fill all fruit with ripeness to the core.
+## crust
+### n. a hard layer of sth, expecially on top of a softer or wetter substance
 - Antarctica has a huge thick ice crust and underneath there is this liquid lake.
 - Numerius, you are filthy! - I fear he will form a crust if not sent to water.
+### n. the hard outer layer of the Earth
 - The magnitude of the earthquake reflects how much of the earth's crust ruptures.
 - Those earthquakes are typically very destructive, or as deep as 400 miles down into the crust.
 - The crust is not just the land above the oceans.
 It's the entire outer layer of the planet.
+### n. the hard outer layer of bread
 - Does she cut the crusts off your sandwich, too?
 - I always wondered what is would be like to have a mother who cut the crusts off my sandwiches.
 - He doesn't like crust on his sandwiches, and he likes to sleep with a little light on.
 - Slice the bread and cut off the crusts.
 - Please, Polliver.
 Some food.
 Just a crust of bread.
 - As bread ages, it develops the dry, crumbly texture and leathery crust that define staleness.
+### n. a layer of cooked pastry that forms the outer part of a pie or tart
 - The dish is delicious and tender with a crispy crust.
 - I'd rather melt cheese on cardboard than eat a pizza with a whole wheat crust.
 - Neapolitan pizza has a thin crust.
 The edge of the crust, when baked, grows larger.
 - That's because a cake and a pie crust cook at different temperatures.
 - Is...is it a pie?
 Yes, it's a pie with a Z in the crust.
 - Just bake them for fifteen minutes for a light texture and a cheesy crust.
+## mantle
+### n. the part of the earth below the crust and surrounding the core
 - The mantle is made of rock.
 - We've gone through the crust, through the mantle and through the outer core.
 - Early Earth's mantle was an ocean of molten rock, called magma.
+### n. the role and responsibilities of an important person or job, especially when they are passed on from one person to another
 - The company thought it would be best to pass the mantle on to Eva.
 - So he always took on the mantle of looking after everyone.
 - And now, because your friend murdered my father, I also wear the mantle of king.
+### n. a loose piece of clothing without sleeves, worn over other clothes, especially in the past
 - He saw the Witch take off her outer mantle.
 - Then put this mantle over all to hide the sword and the wallet. - That's right.
 - What a magnificent train there is to the mantle, and how gracefully the scarf hangs!
 - A long, drab-coloured coat she wore, a mantle, reaching to her feet.
 - Again I ran, and again returned, bearing an immense mantle lined and edged with fur.
+### vt. to cover the surface of sth
 - Like a king, like a god, full frontal, mantled in lustrous gold.
 - Come I too late? - Aye, if you come not in the blood of others, but mantled in your own.
+### n. a layer of sth that covers a surface
 - A thick mantle of snow lay on the ground.
 - The squares looked grim under a mantle of soot and ash.
+## longitude
+### n. the distance of a place to the west or east of a line passing through Greenwich
 - All he knows is his current latitude, longitude, and altitude.
 - The other thing you need on that map is longitude and latitude.
 - Hey, dad.
 What are you looking at? - Uh, coordinates.
 Longitude and latitude.